Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - MISSING FEATURE (Denis): Feature to replace a set of brick by another one.
 - MISSING FEATURE (Alban): Compatibility with TrackDraw?
 - MISSING FEATURE (Alban): Split the toolbar in two (one for file, one for edition) + add a new toolbar for navigation
-- MISSING FEATURE (Patrick): A feature to move the area
-- BUG (Patrick): The export area is too limited
 - BUG (Alban): The saving of TDL file is not perfect (problems with polarity, flags, slopes and altitude)
 - BUG (Alban): The TD 4.5V level crossing is missing in the BB part library
 - BUG (Ghislain): Under Linux the drag and drop of part is not working